chrisjarn/aichats/README.md

 # AI-LIT
-Electron app with menubar utlizing GPT-3.
-Theme is based on a mixture between iMessage & Insta.
-Made with Vue, Tailwind.
+Electron app with menubar utlizing GPT-3 OpenAI (ChatGPT).
+Theme is based on iMessage and a mix of insta & fb messenger.
+Made with

+- Vue.Js
+- TailwindCSS
+- SCSS
+- Typescript
+- MenuBar dependency

 ## Project setup
 ```